 I received my BS degree from UC Berkeley, MS degree from Stanford University, and my PhD degree from INSEAD.
 Before my PhD I worked on technology development at PSA International, a global transportation company.

 On Styles in Product Design: An analysis of US design patents (Management Science 2018)

 - with Jürgen Mihm and Manuel Sosa

 We show how one can identify styles (categories of product design that are perceived to be similar) using design patents.
 Using this data set we show that (i) style turbulence (unpredictable changes in style) is increasing over time, and (ii) technological turbulence (unpredictable changes in technology) have a U-shaped relationship to style turbulence.
 We are using this data platform to study other questions (see e.g., "Optimal Distinctiveness Revisited" below).
 Check out www.stylesinproductdesign.com for the data.

-Contracting in Medical Equipment Maintenance Services: an Empirical Investigation (forthcoming in Management Science)
+Contracting in Medical Equipment Maintenance Services: an Empirical Investigation (Management Science 2019)

 - with Francis de Véricourt and Omar Besbes